 - Irregular heart rate

 - Shallow, slow, or ineffective breathing (respiratory depression)

 Additionally, because both hydrocodone and alcohol are addictive when abused, using them together for long periods often leads to addiction.
 However, despite their dangers, people take them together for the relaxation, calmness, and euphoria they produce.
 But while you’re riding this high, these substances are slowly producing damage that becomes more noticeable over time.

 When taken together, alcohol and hydrocodone intensify each other’s side effects, causing you to lose your motor skills, coordination, and ability to think clearly.
 Because both drugs are depressants, they also slow your heart rate and breathing down to the point where you don’t get enough oxygen to the brain, causing you to lose consciousness.

 The most prominent danger of this combination, however, is overdose.
 When a person overdoses on hydrocodone and alcohol, they may experience symptoms like:

 Drinking alcohol with hydrocodone or other opioids is also dangerous because opioids affect your inhibitions or ability to make sound decisions, causing you to drink too much or take too many pills.
 This further increases your risk of overdosing.
-Moreover, because hydrocodone contains acetaminophen, long-term alcohol and hydrocodone abuse can lead to liver toxicity, disease, or failure.
+Moreover, because hydrocodone contains acetaminophen, alcohol and hydrocodone abuse, when it lasts long-term, it can lead to liver toxicity, disease, or failure.

 It’s also important to keep in mind that alcohol and hydrocodone intoxication can occur even if you don’t mean to take them together.
 If you drink hydrocodone while alcohol is still in your system, then you may experience the side effects mentioned above.
 If you aren’t careful, you could become accustomed to this combination and develop an addiction or overdose.
 Repeatedly overdosing on opioids and alcohol can lead to permanent brain damage in the long run.